farskipper/kjv/README.md

 # kjv
-CLI for searching &amp; reading the KJV
+CLI for searching and reading the KJV